What is the effect of videogames on our brains? Read on to find out.

 We start playing games when we are just a few months old.
 Well, maybe we don’t actually play them, but we’re involved.
 Peekaboo – when we hide our faces from babies and then suddenly appear, seemingly out of nowhere – is often our first experience of a game.
 It only works for a few months, though.

 Pretty soon we realise that our parents don’t actually disappear when they hide behind their hands and the effect wears off.
 But early games such as this introduce us to the concept of game-play, something that stays with us for the rest of our lives.

 Nowadays, video games are pervasive throughout our lives.
 We play on computers, laptops and consoles.
-We play in real life, on board games and even while sitting on the toilet (go on, admit it – you’re addicted to Angry Birds).
+We play in real life, on board games and even while sitting on the toilet (go on, admit it – you’re STILL addicted to Candy Crush!)
 Within the first month of its release, Call of Duty: Black Ops racked up 68,000 years of gameplay!

 What is all this game-playing doing to us?
 What impact is it having on our brains?
 We often talk about having the world’s best Gamified Social Learning Management System, so we think it’s important to be able to explain exactly why games and gamification (applying game mechanics to non-gaming scenarios, like eLearning units and online learning platforms, to make difficult tasks more palatable) works so well to get people engaged.